batuhan/VirtualMachineHandler/README.md

 `action` must be one of the following values: `on | off | suspend | shutdown | reboot`

-#### other
+#### Notes

-template names must contain one of the following values, lower/upper case doesn't matter
+Template names must contain one of the following values, lower/upper case doesn't matter

 ```
 centos-7